About HMP YOI Peterborough

 Houseblock One holds women on remand and sentenced YOIs, stabilisation, Induction, Lifers and open unit.

-Houseblock Two holds a foreign national unit, complex residents unit and all sentenced women.
+Houseblock Two holds a foreign national unit, complex individuals unit and all sentenced women.

 The majority of the accommodation is single occupancy and the wings hold on average 38 women.
 There is a Separation and Care unit and a 15-bed healthcare facility.